Massive fire breaks out at Bhalswa landfill site in Delhi | www.lokmattimes.com

 Massive fire breaks out at Bhalswa landfill site in Delhi

-New Delhi, April 26 A major fire has broken out at a landfill site in the outer north ...
+New Delhi, April 26 A major fire broke out on Tuesday evening at a landfill site in the ...

-New Delhi, April 26 A major fire has broken out at a landfill site in the outer north area of the national capital, a Fire Department official said on Tuesday.
+New Delhi, April 26 A major fire broke out on Tuesday evening at a landfill site in the outer north area of the national capital, a Fire Department official said.

 The official said the Fire Department received a call about the incident at around 5.48 p.m. at a dumping ground in Bhalswa after which as many as 10 fire tenders were immediately pressed into service.